thanosa/dental-crm/README.md

-# Dental CRM
+# Dental HCRM
-Excel CRM solution for dentists.
+Healthcare CRM solution for dentists in excel

 ## Description
-A simple excel CRM solution that I have build for a friend of mine who is a dentist.
+A Heathcare CRM solution on excel for destists.

-The purpose this solution it is to keep track of the static patient's information as well as information about each appointment.
-The static data for each patient is mainly the medical and dental history and secondary the contact details.
-For each appointment, the dentist have the ability to enter the complaint, treatment plan, notes and financials.
-Finally, the reports gives a quick overview of the
+The solution helps the dentist to keep track of the dental patient's healthcare information.
+The patient's profile data is primarily the medical and dental history and secondarily the contact details.
+The HCRM is used before, during and after each appointment keeping track of the complaint, treatment plan, operations done and financials.
+Finally, the solution provides reports about the financials.

 ## Features
 <ul>
-<li>Supports up to a million appointment records (excel rows limit).</li>
+<li>Supports up to 1 million appointment records (excel rows limit).</li>
+<li>The patients can be searched by their name or id</li>
 <li>Adding new patients and appointment is simple.</li>
-<li>The patients can be found via their name or their id using the same search box.</li>
-<li>The financial metrics are reflecting the filtered-in records.</li>
-<li>By removing the filters, it shows the total revenue and total receipts.</li>
-<li>Filtering for a particular patient, it shows the revenue and total receipts for that patient.</li>
-<li>The monthly report graphs the financials in which the revenue is displayed against the appointments count.</li>
-<li>The accounts report can be sorted in multiple ways with the relevant buttons.</li>
-<li>The solution can be easily expanded as per the number of the supported fields.</li>
+<li>The financial reports show the revenue and the receipts per patient or per month against th appointments count and support multiple ways to sort by.</li>
 </ul>

 ### Patients